bennn/g-pldi-2022/talk/README.md

 - performance

 - expressiveness ... remarkable ... incidental?
-  occurrence typing hey its research ... sidestepping research questions
+  - getting rid of wrapper layer is very significant! from practical standpoint occurrence typing hey its research ... sidestepping research questions

 - in conclusion